Moving to Berlin

 Finding a (mini) job in Berlin

-While it's possible to work and study at the same time, you must consider finding a job that doesn't deviate you too much from your study objectives.
+While it's possible to work and study at the same time, you must check the conditions of your study visa (if relevant) and consider finding a job that doesn't deviate you too much from your study objectives.

 Linkedin and Indeed are useful platforms to find work opportunities.